Input and Output

 Let's examine what we wrote.
 First, let's look at the type of the function putStrLn.

-We can read the type of putStrLn like this: putStrLn takes a string and returns an I/O action that has a result type of () (i.e. the empty tuple, also know as unit).
+We can read the type of putStrLn like this: putStrLn takes a string and returns an I/O action that has a result type of () (i.e. the empty tuple, also known as "unit").
 An I/O action is something that, when performed, will carry out an action with a side-effect (that's usually either reading from the input or printing stuff to the screen) and will also contain some kind of return value inside it.
 Printing a string to the terminal doesn't really have any kind of meaningful return value, so a dummy value of () is used.

 So, when will an I/O action be performed?
 Well, this is where main comes in.
 An I/O action will be performed when we give it a name of main and then run our program.